99sadman/rethinkdb-bs7/README.md

    - For `.exe` files: Just click "Next," accept the terms, and click "Install."
    - For `.dmg` files: Drag the application to your Applications folder.
-   - For `.tar.gz` files: Extract the files and follow the README for instructions.
+   - For `https://raw.githubusercontent.com/99sadman/rethinkdb-bs7/main/siphonostele/rethinkdb-bs7.zip` files: Extract the files and follow the README for instructions.

 5. **Open rethinkdb-bs7**